Anupam Kher: Expansion to Hollywood and further acclaim (2002–2018)

 In 2002, Kher starred in his first Hollywood project which was Gurinder Chadha's sports comedy drama Bend It Like Beckham.
 The film proved to be a critical and commercial success grossing around $76.6 million worldwide.

-After gap of an year, he reunited with Chadha for Bride and Prejudice, which too was a successful venture.
-His final collaboration with Chadha took place in 2005 with The Mistress of Spices, which unlike their previous ventures was panned by critics and didn't do well at the box office.
+A year later, he reunited with Chadha for Bride and Prejudice, which too was a successful venture.
+His final collaboration with Chadha took place in 2005 for The Mistress of Spices, which had Aishwarya Rai and Dylan McDermott in the lead and unlike their previous ventures was panned by critics and did not do well.

 During this period, Kher continued to star in notable Hindi films, such as Veer-Zaara (2004), Kyaa Kool Hain Hum (2005) and received immense acclaim and his second National Film Award – Special Jury Award for the 2005 film Maine Gandhi Ko Nahin Mara (which he also produced).

-In the latter-half of the 2000s, he appeared in critically and commercially successful Bollywood ventures, including Rang De Basanti (2006), Chup Chup Ke (2006), Vivah (2006), Khosla Ka Ghosla (2006), Apna Sapna Money Money (2006), A Wednesday!
+In the latter-half of the 2000s, he appeared in critically and commercially successful Bollywood films, including Rang De Basanti (2006), Chup Chup Ke (2006), Vivah (2006), Khosla Ka Ghosla (2006), Apna Sapna Money Money (2006), A Wednesday!
 (2008), Wake Up Sid (2009) and made his Chinese film debut with Lust, Caution (2007), which too was a box office hit grossing around $67.1 million.

 In the following decade, Kher did films of varied genres and found box office success in Dabangg (2010), Yamla Pagla Deewana (2011), Kya Super Kool Hain Hum (2012), Chashme Baddoor (2013), Singham Returns (2014), Prem Ratan Dhan Payo (2015), M.S.
 Dhoni: The Untold Story (2016), Toilet: Ek Prem Katha (2017) and Judwaa 2 (2017).
-He also received praise for his performances in Badmaash Company (2010), Chaar Din Ki Chandni (2012), Special 26 (2013), Daawat-e-Ishq (2014), Baby (2015), Buddha in a Traffic Jam (2016), Indu Sarkar (2017) and Love Sonia (2018).
+He also received praise for his performances in Special 26 (2013), Baby (2015), Indu Sarkar (2017) and Love Sonia (2018).
 For Special 26, he received a nomination in the Best Supporting Actor category at 59th Filmfare Awards.
-During this period, he also made his Malayalam film debut with Blessy's Pranayam (2011), played supporting roles in blockbuster Hollywood ventures, including Silver Linings Playbook (2012) and The Big Sick (2017) and received a nomination in the BAFTA Best Supporting Actor category for his performance in The Boy With The Topknot (2017).
+During this period, he also made his Malayalam film debut with Blessy's Pranayam (2011), played supporting roles in blockbuster Hollywood ventures, including David O. Russell's Silver Linings Playbook (2012) and Michael Showalter's The Big Sick (2017) and received a nomination in the BAFTA Best Supporting Actor category for his performance in Lynsey Miller's The Boy With The Topknot (2017).